Nejik/html-styleguide/README.md

-## Tags and attributes in lower case
+## Write tags and attributes in lower case
 Tags and attributes should be in lowercase

 Bad: